qsliu2017/gitlab-runner/docs/executors/docker.md

 ### Using the `always` pull policy

-The `always` pull policy will ensure that the image is **always** pulled.
+The `always` pull policy will ensure that the image is always pulled, bypassing the download if the image was previously pulled and is present in the local disk as cache.
+If there are any updates to the specified image (e.g. a different hash), it will still be pulled.
+This works exactly the same as if you would run `docker pull` on your machine.
-When `always` is used, the Runner will try to pull the image even if a local copy is available.

 If the image is not found, then the build will fail with an error similar to:

 ```plaintext
 Pulling docker image registry.tld/my/image:latest ...